1. The School District Does Not Have to Evaluate Your Child Just Because You Submit a Signed Request to Evaluate.

-When you submit a written and signed request for an evaluation, the school district has 15 days to meet as a team, discuss your child’s educational needs, and provide a written response with an indication of a game-plan to meet your child’s needs.
-That “game-plan” does not necessarily need to include a referral to the school psychologist for an educational evaluation.
+When you submit a request for an evaluation, the school district has 15 days to meet, discuss your child’s educational needs, and provide a written response with a game plan to meet those needs.
+That “game plan” does not necessarily need to include a referral to the school psychologist for an educational evaluation.
 It may, rather, include any number of other options including modifications to how the classwork is assigned.
 However, you can appeal their feedback and request due process in that regard.
-Continue reading

 2. To Determine Eligibility For Special Education Services, Most Districts Still Use the 15 Point Discrepancy Guideline.

 If your child is evaluated by the school psychologist, various tests are administered (IQ, Academic…).
 The scores are listed as “Standard Scores” with an average of 100 (average runs from 90 to 109).
 There needs to be a 15 point “discrepancy” or difference between the IQ score and academic scores (reading, math) for a child to qualify for special education (Specific Learning Disability).

 For example, if the child obtains an IQ of 100, then reading and math scores will also be about 100.
 It’s expected that they will achieve the same level as their IQ.
 However, if the reading or math scores are 85, that’s a 15 point difference and would qualify the child for special education (under the classification of a Specific Learning Disability).
 Less than a 15 point difference would preclude qualification.
 Other factors are also considered including PSSA scores, grades, work effort, a prior opportunity appropriate educatation, and English language proficiency.
 However, the 15 point rule is often primary.

 3. The 15 point Discrepancy Model is Why Many Kids Who May Need Special Education Don’t Qualify.